Chocolate Chips

 1 - 6 ounce package = 1 cup

-Note: Popular brands of chocolate chips: Baker's, Ghirardelli, Guittard, Hershey's, and Nestlé Toll House.
+Note: Popular brands of chocolate chips: Baker's, Ghirardelli, Guittard, Hershey's, and Nestle Toll House.

-The best way to choose what brand of chocolate chips to use in a recipe is by taste as the flavor of the chocolate does not change after baking.
+The best way to choose what brand of chocolate chips to use in a recipe is by taste as th flavor of the chocolate does not change after baking.
 A good quality chocolate has a nice chocolate smell and a smooth and glossy unblemished appearance.
 The taste should have no hint of chemicals and should be smooth and velvety, not grainy or overly greasy on the palate.

 Contact Us Privacy Policy

-This website and the contents thereof are not endorsed or sponsored by the owner of the "Joy of Cooking" series of books or its publisher Simon & Schuster, Inc.
+This website and the contents are not endorsed or sponsored by the owner of the "Joy of Cooking" series of books or its publisher Simon & Schuster, Inc. and is not related to the "Joy the Baker" books and website.
+Video icons by Asher.

 Content in any form may not be copied or used without written permission of Stephanie Jaworski, Joyofbaking.com.
 Students and non profit educators may use content without permission with proper credit.